DigitalRuby/MailDemon/README.md

 Thanks to MimeKit and MailKit for their tremendous codebase.

+Mail Demon is great for sending notifications, announcements and even text messages.
+See <a href='http://smsemailgateway.com/'>SMS Email Gateway</a> for more information on text messages.

 Setup Instructions:
 - Download code, open in Visual Studio, set release configuration.
 - Update appsettings.json with your settings.
 I recommend an SSL certificate.
 Lets encrypt is a great option.